 You’ll also want to look into the Small Business Administration in your state.

-Here, I paid a small fee ($35 I think) and filled out a bunch of paperwork online.
+Here, I paid a small fee ($35 at the time) and filled out some paperwork online.
 It only took about half an hour.
-Then, I had to wait a few weeks for the license to arrive.
+Then, I had to wait a few weeks for the license to arrive in the mail.

 Create a Business Bank Account